bitfocus/companion-module-panasonic-ptz/README.md

 **V1.0.15**
 * Added Auto detect TCP port based on instance ID/nr, as these will always be unique on one system.
 Currently, it's based on the default TCP port (31004)+ instance nr.
 If you only have one instance = 31004 + 1, it is the fifth instance = 31004 + 5. that should help out with errors when using more than one instance/camera.
 (The user selected port, gets ignored when auto mode is selected)
 * Cleaned up config page
+* Fix bug with tally not being reported corectly in feedbacks with AW-HE40 series camera's